Jamie Elliott

 Jamie William Elliott (born 21 August 1992) is a professional Australian rules footballer playing for the Collingwood Football Club in the Australian Football League (AFL).
-He grew up in Boronia, Victoria and went to Boronia west Primary School and he went to St Joseph’s College.

 Early life

 Elliott was born in Lorne, Victoria to mother Fiona and father Gary and moved with his family to Dongara, Western Australia at two years of age.
 At 10 years old, he relocated to Queensland to be closer to his father, who would die several years later when Elliott was 13 years old.
 While in Queensland, Elliott developed a passion for Australian rules football and played at the local level for the Andergrove Kangaroos while also supporting the Brisbane Lions.
 He moved to Euroa, Victoria in his teenage years and some of his family members returned to Queensland years later.

 Elliott played the majority of his junior football at the Euroa Football Club, playing his first senior matches there in 2009.
 In 2010 he played for the Murray Bushrangers in the TAC Cup.
 In 2011 he nominated for the AFL Draft.
 He represented Victoria Country at the 2011 AFL Under 18 Championships.
 In his draft year he was invited to play two games for Collingwood in the Victorian Football League (VFL).
 His performances during the year saw him pre-listed by as one of 10 players as part of an AFL deal to on-trade players to other AFL clubs in exchange for draft picks.
 As part of this deal Elliott was traded to Collingwood at the end of 2011.